Impro-Visor/Impro-Visor/README.txt

     MacOSX
     Linux

-Java virtual machines are currently bundled in the release for Windows and MacOSX, but not for Linux.
+Java virtual machines (1.8) are currently bundled in the release for Windows and MacOSX, but not for Linux (per advice from Linux specialists).

 The official information site for Impro-Visor is: